★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 African premium beer, Scotch, vodka, gin, tequila, local spirits and RTD beverages

 FY25 share uses regional reported net sales of $1.834bn over Diageo regional net sales of $20.110bn.
 Operating profit share uses operating profit before exceptional items by region, excluding corporate costs.
-Diageo agreed in December 2025 to sell EABL to Asahi, so future Africa mix will change.
+Diageo expects its EABL shareholding disposal to complete in calendar H2 2026, so future Africa mix will change.

 Competitive